Main (Gardner) Stacks

 - The general public for research purposes only.

-- Applicants must be registered graduate students, visiting scholars, or postdocs in good standing, with no outstanding blocks or bills.
+- Applicants must be registered UC Berkeley graduate students, visiting scholars, or postdocs in good standing, with no outstanding blocks or bills.

 - All carrel assignments expire at the end of the academic year (end of Summer Session), unless they are renewed with the Privileges Desk by the user.